-Within your first weeks at NECO, you begin screening children in our screenings and observations clinical program.
+Within your first weeks at New England College of Optometry, you begin screening children in our screenings and observations clinical program.
 You also observe practitioners providing direct patient care.
 Your classroom work centers on anatomy, physiology, and other basic sciences, as well as vision and optics fundamentals, public health and policy, and clinical reasoning.

-By the end of your first term at NECO, you will be able to independently perform a vision screening on a child.
+By the end of your first term, you will be able to independently perform a vision screening on a child.
 By the end of your first year at NECO, you will have learned to perform refractions, lensometry, and visual acuity tests and you will be able to perform some of the basic elements of a comprehensive, primary-care eye exam.

 As a second year student at NECO, your clinical assignments become more advanced: you become part of an eye care delivery team, acquire a deeper understanding of patient care, and learn how to effectively communicate with patients.
 The focus of your classroom work changes in your second year, too.
 Your courses cover advanced optics concepts, general medicine and pharmacology, and practice management.
 Your optometry courses center on ocular disease, refraction, and more advanced patient communication.

 You can expect to attend laboratory sessions and small-group seminar discussions each afternoon.
-You will also be assigned to a clerkship for one afternoon a week at New England Eye or at an affiliated practice or health center.
+You will also be assigned to a clerkship for one afternoon a week at New England Eye or at an affiliated practice or health center in the NECO Clinical Network.
 All of your weekday mornings will be spent in lectures.
-By the end of your second year at NECO, you will be able to conduct a comprehensive primary-care eye exam, reach a diagnosis, and outline a patient care plan.
+By the end of your second year, you will be able to conduct a comprehensive primary-care eye exam, reach a diagnosis, and outline a patient care plan.

 In your third year, you provide direct patient care at area community health centers, in VA hospitals, and in private practices.
 Your classroom work shifts to advanced ocular disease, advanced diagnostic techniques, and the treatment of pediatric and low vision patients.
 In your third year, you’ll have the opportunity to take specialized elective seminars in the focus areas of community and world health, special populations, and advanced care and management.
 Your third year is all about preparing you for your final year.